autosapien/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Data Augmentation

 While training we employ data augmentation.
 This helps the model anticipate situations it has not seen before to become a better driver, this alse prevents overfitting when there is limited training data.
-A Number of augmentation techniques were developed:
+A Number of augmentation techniques were attempted:
 - Horizontal Image Flipping - Each image is flipped horizontally, this helps with any bias there may be in the driving data.
-One would expect a car to turn with exactly opposite angles while negotiating mirrored left and right turns steering measurement = -1 * steering measurement
+One would expect a car to turn with exactly opposite angles while negotiating mirrored left and right turns
+    - steering measurement = -1 * steering measurement
 - Side camera images - The left camera image shows what the car would see if it was going leftwards.
 This can be used to train recovery paths
-    For left cam: steering measurement = steering measurement + 0.15 For right cam: steering measurement = steering measurement - 0.15
+    - For left cam: steering measurement = steering measurement + 0.15
+    - For right cam: steering measurement = steering measurement - 0.15
-- Lateral Shift - A lateral horizontal shift can also help train recovery paths For image shift to right: steering measurement = steering measurement - shift_by x factor For image shift to left: steering measurement = steering measurement + shift_by x factor
+- Lateral Shift - A lateral horizontal shift can also help train recovery paths
+    - For image shift to right: steering measurement = steering measurement - shift_by x factor
+    - For image shift to left: steering measurement = steering measurement + shift_by x factor
-- Brightness Modification - Alter the Value channel in the HSV image, this helps with different lighting conditions steering measurement = steering measurement
+- Brightness Modification - Alter the Value channel in the HSV image, this helps with different lighting conditions
+    - steering measurement = steering measurement
+- Shear - Apply a shear on the input image
+    - steering measurement = steering measurement - 0.5 x shear_by

 After trial and error we used horizontal image flipping and side camera images with the following proportion